sanju-2006/Module-3/3A STRING - FIND AND REPLACE.md

 # Exp.No:3a
-## STRING - FIND AND REPLACE
+## STRING - convert

 ---

 ### AIM
-To write a Python function to accept a string, identify a word to be replaced, and replace it with a new word provided by the user.
+Write a python function "convert" that reads a string and then prints a string that capitalize every other letter in the string.

 ---